Antony-Newman/INKontrol/README.md

 +) App configuration is stored on device and not sent externally.
 +) Subscription details are never transmitted off device.

-# Notfication of Changes :
+# Notification of Changes :
 If the INKontrol privacy policy changes - this file will reflect any changes.

 # Contact point for Questions :